Ragesh001/Ragesh001/README.md

 ---

 ## 🚀 About Me
 I’m a Computer Science student specializing in cybersecurity, with hands-on experience in vulnerability assessment, penetration testing, and automation.
 I enjoy analyzing security threats and building solutions to improve system security.

+Alongside cybersecurity, I also have an interest in video editing, creating and refining content with a focus on clarity and visual impact.

 ---